Kaleb-Wasierski/mms/README.md

 # mms

+1. Conversation Pipeline

+1. Input: User sends a message.

+2. LLM Response: Generate response  using your chosen LLM.

+3. Embed: Compute embedding  for .

+4. Metrics Computation:

+Novelty : Compare  against previous embeddings  using cosine similarity.

+Constraint : Compute entropy over LLM’s next-token probabilities for that turn.

+Cognitive Load : Compute attention variance or embedding variance across tokens.

+5. Optional: Normalize using perplexity if needed.

+6. Store metrics in sequence: .

+---

+2. Real-Time Interaction

+While conversing, you can do:

+Spike detection: Detect high novelty or high load messages.

+Constraint alerts: Identify when the model is “forced” vs open-ended.

+Direction tracking: Use novelty and constraint to measure conversational coverage and exploration.

+Example:

+Turn	N	C	L

+1	0.9	0.3	0.1
+2	0.2	0.7	0.05
+3	0.6	0.4	0.15

+From this, you can see which turns are exploratory (high N, low C) vs routine (low N, high C), and where cognitive effort is concentrated.

+---

+3. LLM “Self-Analysis” Conversation

+You could have an LLM analyze itself in real-time:

+1. Input user message.

+2. LLM generates response.

+3. Compute embeddings, attention, logits.

+4. Calculate  and display:

+“This response is moderately novel (0.6), moderately constrained (0.4), and has slightly high cognitive load (0.15).”

+5. LLM can adapt next turn based on target metrics:

+Increase novelty → explore new semantic areas.

+Reduce load → simplify explanations.

+Adjust constraint → be more creative or literal.

+---

+4. Optional Enhancements

+Temporal weighting: Older turns influence novelty less.

+Threshold-based triggers: Flag turns that exceed novelty or load thresholds.

+Visualization: Real-time graphs of  across conversation turns.

+Decision making: Use metrics to guide conversation strategies: exploration, clarification, summarization.

+---

 ⚠️ Transparency: N (Novelty), C (Constraint), and L (Cognitive Load) are human-interpreted metrics designed to visualize patterns in LLM outputs.
 They do not imply reasoning, cognition, or agency inside the model.

 Measurable Basis: These metrics are paired with perplexity and attention entropy across turns, so observations are quantifiable and reproducible, not speculative.